A deep learning-based remaining useful life prediction approach for bearings: Degradation indicator training and RUL prediction algorithm

-To solve the above-stated problem in Section \ref{sec:Intro}, the overall framework for the prediction of the RUL can be decomposed into three parts.
+The overall framework for the prediction of the RUL can be decomposed into three parts.
 The schematic of the overall framework is shown in Fig. \ref{fig:platform}.
 The key challenges of this work involve: obtain the DEI to represent the degradation behaviour; establish a CNN model to map raw vibration signal to the DEI; and construct an $\epsilon$-SVR to predict the RUL.
 Thus, in the following subsections, the explicit expression of degradation feature extraction, CNN model, and $\epsilon$-SVR forecasting model will be derived in Section \ref{sec:HHT}, Section \ref{sec:CNN}, and Section \ref{sec:SVR}.